G.E.M. Dandy PolyTable & Charisma Audio Musiko Tonearm by Dave Thomas

 We’ve been watching this revival of vinyl for a few years now.
 Some companies seem to be trying to take advantage of it by flooding the marketplace with bigger, bolder, more audacious, and ridiculously expensive new designs.
 Some of these folks are apparently not familiar with “the law of diminishing returns.”
 Thank goodness there are still plenty of people like the folks at Charisma Audio and the great George E. Merrill, producing well-designed, attractive, and affordable products.

-Had I not already had a system that I’ve put a lot of time into, I could easily live with these products for a long time.
+If I hadn’t already had a system I’ve put a lot of time into, I could easily live with these products for a long time.
 The Charisma Audio Musiko tonearm and G.E.M.
-Dandy PolyTable are highly recommended.
+Dandy PolyTable are highly recommended.h

 dave thomas